'Pink Velvet' Cinnamon Buns

 - In a blender, blitz the cooked beetroot with the warm milk until completely smooth.

 - Pour the puree into a large mixing bowl and scatter over the yeast and sugar, add in the melted butter, egg yolk and egg and give it all a thorough mix.

-- Add in the bread flour and use a wooden spoon or spatula to bring it together, before using your hands to form it into a dough.
+- Add in the bread flour and salt and use a wooden spoon or spatula to bring it together, before using your hands to form it into a dough.

 - Transfer the dough to a floured work surface and knead for at least 10 minutes until the dough is smooth.

 - Roll into a ball, and leave to rise in a covered oiled bowl for an hour (or until doubled in size).

 - Meanwhile, make the filling.
 Mix the sugar and cinnamon together and make sure your butter is very soft, but not melted.

 - Once the dough has risen, punch it down, and transfer to the floured work surface again.